datacommonsorg/website/docs/developer_guide.md

 ./scripts/deploy_gke.sh dev us-central1
 ```

-The script builds docker image locally and tag it with the local git commit
+The script builds docker image locally and tags it with the local git commit
-hash at HEAD, then deploy to dev instance in GKE.
+hash at HEAD, then deploys to dev instance in GKE.

 View the deployoment at [link](https://dev.datacommons.org).